Sparkleleuk/Sustainability_Matters/_posts/2018-04-12-NewZealand-water.markdown

 #### What about the others?

 Water supply in Spain's Buendia dam has also declined by 60% in the last five years, due a severe drought.
 Spain has been <a href="https://www.theguardian.com/world/2017/jul/08/spain-drought-farmers-climate-change-extremadura" target="_blank">dry for six years now</a>, impacting agriculture.
 Buendia dam is located on the Tagus River in Guadalajara.
-Water level in India’s Indira Sagar dam is a third of its seasonal average, while Iraq’s Mosul Dam is also down by 60% from its peak in the 1990s, contributing to conflict and people displacement.
+The water level in India’s Indira Sagar dam is a third of its seasonal average, while Iraq’s Mosul Dam is also down by 60% from its peak in the 1990s, contributing to conflict and people displacement.

 #### Our take